tydmiller/Portfolio/README.md

 Hello and welcome to my portfolio.
 This portfolio displays my talents in the field of computer graphics and other engineering projects I work on in my past time.
 This includes a couple of games that I have made and some of my custom game engine examples.
 I am skilled in C++, C, OpenGL, GLSL, Vulkan, SPV, and 3D modeling/CAD.
 I am currently learning how to develop on bare metal with C.

+**Note: All code and images are owned by Tyler Miller.
+Redistrubution not permitted.**

 **Software Engineer:**

 Here are some images from my custom engine I made at DigiPen: